nguyenhuy0905/simple-utest/README.md

 # or make test OPTS=-g if you want to include debug flags
 # in the library and the test
 ```
+- If you're on Windows, or if you're just lazy managing all dependencies of this project, simply use the provided Docker builds to run the demo test files:
+    - Make sure you have installed Docker
+    - Create a file named output.txt.format, placing it in the same directory as the Makefile
+    - Run the following:
+    ```
+    docker build -t simpletest .
+    docker compose up -d
+    cat output.txt.format
+    ```
 ---
 ### Installation: download package
 - [Download a release binary here](https://github.com/nguyenhuy0905/simple-utest/releases), preferably the latest release.
 Note: as of now, the releases are not ready for "_professional_" use.